 In addition to representing clients in misdemeanor cases, clinic students work on federal felony cases through the clinic's affiliation with the Federal Defenders of New York.
 Students will work directly with experienced Federal Defenders in the Eastern and Southern Districts of New York to help them defend federal felony cases.
 Felony fieldwork includes but is not limited to: helping felony attorneys prepare for trials, sentencings and contested hearings, through drafting motions, sentencing letters and memoranda on important legal issues, as well as attending client meetings and arraignment shifts.

 The seminar meets two evenings per week for a total of four hours.
-The seminar involves critical examination and discussion of federal misdemeanors and petty offenses in the context of the larger criminal justice system.
+The seminar involves critical examination and discussion of federal offenses in the context of the larger criminal justice system.
 Discussion of clinic client work provides a platform for significant insight into greater systemic issues, as well as a doorway into meaningful understanding of professional ethical standards.
-The early weeks of the fall semester are devoted to developing foundational interviewing skills, negotiating techniques, and effective strategies to employ during court appearances.
-During this “boot camp” leading up to the first POD, students conduct mock client interviews and negotiating sessions to prepare for commonly-seen scenarios, and to encounter professional ethics in a seminar environment.
-To ensure an appropriate level of preparation, students may be asked to devote time to one or more additional training sessions during the boot camp period which will be scheduled before the start of the fall semester.
+The early weeks of the fall semester are devoted to developing interviewing skills, negotiating techniques, and effective strategies to employ during court appearances.
+Students conduct mock client interviews and negotiating sessions to prepare for commonly seen scenarios, and to encounter professional ethics in a seminar environment.
+In addition to the scheduled seminar hours, students may be asked to attend trainings throughout the year.
 Over the course of the fall semester, topics progress through the major components of federal criminal practice including client-centered communication and counseling, investigations, discovery, plea bargaining, motion practice, and sentencing.
 The spring semester focuses on the development of students’ facility with evidentiary standards, courtroom skills, and strategic trial preparation.
 Most skill and competency-building exercises are based on a fact pattern simulating issues common to many petty offense cases.
 The fact pattern is introduced in the fall semester continues to be used through the spring semester.
-A simulated suppression hearing and a full simulated trial, based on this fact pattern, are conducted in the fall and spring semesters, respectively.

 Qualifications for Applicants